 When we compare and rank boxers of the past, something all serious fight fans love to do, one of the key criteria is longevity.
 This has less to do with the span of time between a pugilist’s first contest and their last, and more with how long they were able to compete at the elite level.
 History’s greatest boxers have lengthy primes and defeated top contenders and champions well into the second decade of their careers.
-And some, such as Sugar Ray Robinson, George Foreman, Bernard Hopkins and Archie Moore, astonished everyone with their ability to ignore the calendar and keep scoring big wins more than 20 years after their pro careers began.
+And some, such as Sam Langford, Sugar Ray Robinson, George Foreman, Bernard Hopkins and Archie Moore, astonished everyone with their ability to ignore the calendar and keep scoring big wins more than two decades after their pro careers began.

 And already one could see the cracks in Rosario’s game.
 Ramirez was one tough Mexican warrior and he subjected the younger fighter to pressure and pain the likes of which Edwin had never encountered before.
-While he out-boxed Ramirez in the first half of the match, he found himself fighting for his life in the late stages and won the title by the slimmest of margins on the scorecards.
+While he out-boxed Ramirez in the first half of the match, he found himself fighting for his life in the late stages and won the title by the narrowest of margins on the scorecards.
 Further slippage in Rosario’s technique was evident just a year later when he barely outpointed Howard Davis Jr., and six months after that he suffered defeat for the first time when he was stopped in a short but very violent battle with Ramirez that was 1984’s Fight Of The Year.

 The roller-coaster ride that was the career of Edwin Rosario continued as he twice successfully defended his new title before Julio Cesar Chavez handed him a one-sided battering that was prolonged, vicious and painful.
 Chavez was moving up in weight to challenge Rosario but it was the Mexican who was stronger, his powerful body punches and relentless attack grinding Edwin down until the champion’s trainer had no choice but to finally halt the massacre in round eleven.

 Despite the fact that he was only 24-years-old, the Chavez defeat marked the end of Rosario’s prime and evidently his management team understood this as the combined records of his next six opponents was 40-62-1.
 But those six wins impressed the WBA enough to have Rosario compete against southpaw Anthony “Baby” Jones, who boasted a 20-1-1 record, for their vacant world title after Chavez moved up to 140.
-Jones, a Detroit native and member of the famous Kronk stable, was trained by Emanuel Steward, but came into the match a 4-to-1 underdog.
+Jones, a Detroit native and member of the famous Kronk stable, was trained by Emanuel Steward, but he came into the match a 4-to-1 underdog.
 So imagine the surprise of many at ringside when it was “Baby” who set the pace and got the better of the action.

 Admittedly, it didn’t look that way in the opening round when Rosario started fast and cracked Jones with some sharp right hands.
 But after a stern lecture in his corner from Steward, Jones stood his ground and started pressing, backing up Rosario and outworking the former champion.